hack-gpon/hack-gpon.github.io/ont-Zyxel-PMG3000-D20B.md

 | mtd7 | 00020000 | 00010000  | "rootfs_data"  |

-This stick supports dual boot from `ImageA` and `ImageB` which contain the rootfs.
+This stick supports dual boot, as visible from the presence of `ImageA` and `ImageB`, which contain the rootfs.

 # List of firmwares and files